 - Operating System Security

 - Applied Machine Learning for Cybersecurity

-The School of Information is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching or other related areas.
+The School of Information is particularly interested in candidates who will contribute to racial and gender diversity and equity in higher education through their teaching or other related areas.
 We require that applicants submit a statement addressing past and/or potential contributions.